NourSaifYassine/CodeSnippetManager/README.md

 search <tag>: Search for snippets using a specific tags.

-delete <id>: Delete a snippet by providing its tags.
+delete <id>: Delete a snippet by providing its id.

-edit <id>: Edit a snippet by specifying its tags.
+edit <id>: Edit a snippet by specifying its id.

 To run the code type in the following command: `node index.js <command>`